ZyAndrew/ERTD/README.md

 2.We use the label tool Labelme to annotate instance segmentation dataset, then we transfer labels we get to the format that used in COCO dataset.

-3.The file ``timestamps'' record that each event image reconstructed from which event data as well as the timestamps of rgb images and thermal images.
+3.The file ``Timestamps'' record that each event image reconstructed from which event data as well as the timestamps of rgb images and thermal images.